-Operating expenses (OpEx) are based on the direct, non-capitalized costs of research and development, building renovation measures, short-term leases, maintenance and repair, and all other direct expenses incurred for the ongoing maintenance of property, plant and equipment by the Company or by third parties that are necessary to ensure the continued and effective functioning of these assets.
+Operating expenses (OpEx) are based on the direct, noncapitalized costs of research and development, building renovation measures, short-term leases, maintenance and repair, and all other direct expenses incurred for the ongoing maintenance of property, plant and equipment by the Company or by third parties that are necessary to ensure the continued and effective functioning of these assets.

 To determine the denominator, the sum of the above costs was calculated using a detailed analysis according to accounts and cost centers.
 The total operating expenses according to Taxonomy Regulation Section 8 Annex I subsection 1.1.3.1 of Annex I of Del.
 Reg.
-I&D amount to € 60.04 million.
+I&D amount to € 57,3 million.

 The numerator of the OpEx KPI in accordance with subsection 1.1.3.2. of Annex I of the Del.
-Regulation I&D corresponds to the part of the operating expenses included in the denominator that relates to assets or processes associated with taxonomy-eligible economic activities according to Annex I (Significant Contribution to Climate Change Mitigation) and Annex II (Significant Contribution to Climate Change Adaptation) of the Taxonomy Regulation.
+Regulation I&D corresponds to the part of the operating expenses included in the denominator that relates to assets or processes associated with taxonomy- eligible economic activities according to Annex I (Significant Contribution to Climate Change Mitigation) and Annex II (Significant Contribution to Climate Change Adaptation) of the Taxonomy Regulation.

-The taxonomy-eligible OpEx in the amount of € 307.3 thousand consists of non-capitalized expenses for economic activity 6.5 (Transportation by motorcycles, passenger cars and light commercial vehicles).
+The taxonomy-eligible OpEx in the amount of € 284,9 thousand consists of non-capitalized expenses for economic activity 6.5 (Transportation by motorcycles, passenger cars and light commercial vehicles) and 4.22. (heat/cold from geothermal energy).
 In this respect, the analysis of the taxonomy eligibility or taxonomy alignment of the transportation expenditures is essential for the determination of the OpEx KPI.
-The share of OpEx comes to 1%.
-The share of taxonomyaligned OpEx comes to 0%.
+The taxonomy conformity is not given because the vehicles have a Co2 emission that is above the limit value.
+The share of OpEx comes to 0,5 %.
+The share of taxonomy-aligned OpEx comes to 0 %.